gaow/rotation-2023/README.md

 Students who successfully completed this assignment will continue to be involved in applying the new method to analyze our vast multi-omics data, to learn about a series of related advanced statistical analysis on omics data, and to conceive a project spinning from this theme that they could lead on for summer 2024.

+In this process you will be working closely with our postdoc Dr. Xuewei Cao and 5th-year undergraduate student intern Yifei Wang.
+You will also interact with Dr. Kushal Dey and his trainee at MSKCC.